 Even with rates that are already well below the national average, we understand that in today’s competitive economy, sometimes it takes more.
-Eligible companies will receive a lower price on their electric rates for up to 10 years.
+Eligible companies receive a lower price on their electric rates for up to 10 years.
 Tiered pricing will gradually step down over a multi-year term.

 To qualify, a new or expanding business must: